narumii/Deobfuscator/README.md

 ## ✅ How to run deobfuscator
 If you want to use this deobfuscator, you need to start it from your IDE manually.

-1. (Windows) Run `git config --system core.longpaths true` to enable long paths support
+1. (Windows) Open cmd as administrator and run `git config --system core.longpaths true` to enable long paths support
 2. Place your obfuscated jar inside the root project directory.
 For example in `work/obf-test.jar`
 3. Navigate to class [`Bootstrap.java`](./deobfuscator-impl/src/test/java/Bootstrap.java)
 4. In this class edit the deobfuscator configuration